-Metabolic syndrome occurs when you have a group of risk factors that increase your risk for Coronary Artery Disease, Stroke and Diabetes Type II
+Metabolic syndrome is a group of risk factors that increase your risk for Coronary Artery Disease, Stroke and Diabetes Type II

 You have Metabolic Syndrome if you have 3 of 5 traits: